 CHARACTER LEARNS SOMETHING ABOUT THE PLOT

 This is called a plot reveal.
-This will surprise the reader as much as it surprises the character.
-Annie Proulx’s “In The Pit” is a good example of this kind of proxy Anagnorisis.
+This will surprise the reader if not the character.
+Annie Proulx’s “In The Pit” is a good example of this kind of proxy-Anagnorisis.
 In a twist ending you’ll always have a big reveal (possibly with delayed decoding), and in this case you probably haven’t got a character driven story but a plot driven one.
 I’m arguing that where there is no Anagnorisis phase in a character driven story, the storyteller needs at least a proxy for that, otherwise the story will seem unfinished to the reader.

 CHARACTER LEARNS SOMETHING TRUE ABOUT THEMSELVES

-This is the best outcome for a character and makes the entire pain endured in the story worth all the trouble.
+This is the best outcome for a character and makes any pain endured across the story worth the effort.

 CHARACTER ALMOST LEARNS SOMETHING ABOUT THEMSELVES